NicholasMutsaerts/portfolio/Troubleshooting.md

 ---

+### Troubleshooting a computer that will not turn on

+Start by checking the power source, cables, and outlet.
+Look for signs of power, such as lights or fans.
+Try a different power cable or outlet.
+If it powers on, but will not book, disconnect the peripherals and check hardware, like RAM.

+---

 ### Slow System Performance

 Performance can suffer from excessive background applications or limited disk space.
 Constantly maintain your system by closing unused programs, clearing temporary files, and running disk cleanup.